-Board Certified Behavior Analysts® (BCBA®), Board Certified Behavior Analyst-Doctoral® (BCBA-D®), and Board Certified Assistant Behavior Analysts® (BCaBA®) are all certified through the Behavior Analyst Certification Board[TM] (BACB®).
+Board Certified Behavior AnalystsTM (BCBATM), Board Certified Behavior Analyst-DoctoralTM (BCBA-DTM), and Board Certified Assistant Behavior AnalystsTM (BCaBATM) are all certified through the Behavior Analyst Certification BoardTM (BACBTM).
 The BACB is a "nonprofit 501(c)(3) corporation established in 1998 to meet professional credentialing needs identified by behavior analysts, governments, and consumers of behavior analysis services" (BACB, n.d.).
 "The BACB's primary role is to operate certification programs, which is similar to the responsibilities of a regulatory entity.
 In this role, the BACB establishes practice standards, administers examinations, and provides ethics requirements and a disciplinary system for each of its certification programs" (BACB, n.d.).

 There are multiple levels of certification through the BACB.
-These include BCBA-D®, BCBA, BCaBA, and Registered Behavior Technician[TM] (RBT®).
+These include BCBA-D®, BCBA, BCaBA, and Registered Behavior TechnicianTM (RBTTM).
 In order to become certified, each of the BCBA-D, BCBA, or BCaBA levels must take specific coursework, receive supervision in the field prior to becoming certified, and pass an examination provided by the BACB.
 Those wishing to become an RBT have training, pass a competency exam, and pass an exam provided by the BACB.

 Under the BACB requirements, those professionals with a BCBA-D or BCBA designation may practice behavior analysis independently.
 A BCaBA must receive supervision from another professional at the BCBA-D or BCBA level.
-An RBT may not practice ABA, but rather can complete the assigned tasks delegated to them while receiving close, ongoing supervision from a BCBA-D, BCBA, or BCaBA.
+An RBT may NOT practice ABA but rather can complete the assigned tasks delegated to them while receiving close, ongoing supervision from a BCBA-D, BCBA, or BCaBA.
 For a summary of this information, please refer to Table 1.

-What is a Licensed Behavior Analyst?
+What is a Licensed Behavior Analyst

 In Virginia, behavior analysts must be licensed to practice.
 The Board of Medicine is responsible for the licensing of behavior analysts in the Commonwealth of Virginia.
 The Licensed Behavior Analyst (LBA) designation is used for individuals who are behavior analysts licensed by the state and are able to practice behavior analysis in Virginia.
-In 2012, the Code of Virginia § 54.1-2957.16 gave the authority to the Board of Medicine in the Department of Health Professionals (DHP) to license behavior analysts in the state.
+In 2012, the Virginia Code § 54.1-2957.16 gave the authority to the Board of Medicine in the Department of Health Professionals (DHP) to license behavior analysts in the state.
 With few exceptions, behavior analysts may not practice in Virginia unless they have a current LBA license in Virginia.

 There are specific exceptions to this code, however.
-The Code of Virginia § 54.1- 2957.17 explains these exceptions.
+The Virginia Code § 54.1-2957.17 explains these exceptions.
 Specifically of note, individuals who are not an LBA but are employed by a school board or school for students with disabilities that is licensed by the Board of Education may implement interventions that are behavior analytic in nature if doing so is part of their regular job duties.
 However, it is inappropriate for someone to promote themselves as a behavior analyst, particularly a BCBA or LBA or any of the other credentials previously discussed in this document if they do not hold those credentials or license.
 This exception is also not expected to apply to those who hold the BCBA, BCBA-D, or BCaBA credentials and work in the public schools.
 Those individuals should also obtain a license from the DHP.

-Because licensure is required for behavior analysts to practice in Virginia, regardless of whether someone has a BCBA-D or BCBA certification, they will henceforth in this document be called an LBA.
-Similarly, those with a BCaBA certification are eligible to be licensed as and will be henceforth called an LABA.
+Because licensure is required for behavior analysts to practice in Virginia, regardless of whether someone has a BCBA-D or BCBA certification, they will henceforth in this document be called LBA.
+Similarly, those with a BCaBA certification are eligible to be licensed as and will be henceforth called a LABA.
 There is no licensure for RBT in Virginia at this time, and they are considered "unlicensed persons."
-However, it is important to note, in order to become an RBT, there are requirements that must be met through the BACB including training, competency assessments, and a credentialing exam.